Tech Accelerator The ultimate guide to ERP

 This is a general IT rule of thumb, but it's especially important for ERP deployments.
 ERP touches every part of a company, affects nearly every process, records every transaction and spits out insights.
 If an organization wants to get it right, having the right people can make a huge difference.

-One thing to avoid is over-relying on certain individuals.
-Rick Gemereth, CIO of Lionel, a model train and diecast car maker in Concord, N.C., said it is critical that whoever's in charge is surrounded with talent.
+One thing to avoid is relying too much on certain individuals.
+Rick Gemereth, CIO and senior vice president of Lionel, a model train and diecast car maker in Concord, N.C., said it is critical that whoever's in charge is surrounded with talent.

 "The person who's leading the project can't save the world on their own," Gemereth said.

 Also, make no mistake: An ERP deployment will suck productivity from your organization if you're not careful.
-That's why it's important to do an honest evaluation of your team and ask hard questions about how much your staff can handle, said Wally Johnson, vice president of finance, supply chain and IT at Firstronic, a contract manufacturer based in Grand Rapids, Mich.
+That's why it's important to do an honest evaluation of your team and ask hard questions about how much your staff can handle, said Wally Johnson, supply chain director at SMTC Corp., a contract manufacturing services provider based in Melbourne, Fla.

 "You might get up and running, but will you be more effective with help from the outside?"
 Johnson asked.